fadhiljr7/verdocicp/README.md

 # 📄 HashWarden: Verifiable Document Registry on Internet Computer

-HashWarden is a modular and scalable dApp for **tamper-proof document verification** using the **Internet Computer Protocol (ICP)**.
+HashWarden is a scalable dApp for **tamper-proof document verification** using the **Internet Computer Protocol (ICP)**.
 This system allows users to submit, validate, and audit document hashes securely, with features for verifier access control, frontend integration, and backend management.

 ---